vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/en/guide/feature/blog.md

 ## Tags

-Just add `tags: <category name>` to the frontmatter of the page, and the article will be automatically listed in the list on the `/tag/` tag page.
+Just add `tags: <category name>` to the Front Matter of the page, and the article will be automatically listed in the list on the `/tag/` tag page.

 `tags` accepts `string | string []`, which means that an article can contain multiple tags.